anynines/klutchio/docs/developer-guide.md

     ```

 As a developer, your access is typically limited to your App Cluster.
 Troubleshooting issues related to the Klutch
-Control Plane Cluster or Crossplane configuration may require additional permissions or support from your platform
+Control Plane Cluster or Crossplane® configuration may require additional permissions or support from your platform
 operators.

 For further questions or assistance, feel free to raise an issue on our [GitHub repository](https://github.com/anynines/klutchio),